 The Flight Instructor Certificate program will prepare the applicant with the required flight and ground training necessary to be eligible to test for a Federal Aviation Administration Certified Flight Instructor Pilot Certificate.
-The 5-credit hour program consists of two courses: AVST 2442 Flight Instructor Pilot Flight Lab and AVST 2343 Flight Instructor Pilot Ground School.
+This certificate is awarded to students upon successful completion of a common core aviation classes closely mapped to the needs of a Certified Flight Instructor.
 Must possess an FAA Commercial Pilot Certificate with an Instrument Rating.